Josh Garber is a University of Pennsylvania Law School grad and a full-time UpCounsel freelance lawyer.

 What factors led you to become a freelance attorney?

 My decision to become a full-time freelancer was kind of thrust upon me.
 I graduated law school in 2009, at the height of the economic recession, and had a lot of job instability.
-In November 2014, I was hired as a contract attorney at a law firm and in January 2015, I was basically fired and rehired on the same day.
+In November 2014, I was hired as a contract attorney at a law firm.
+In January 2015, that same firm basically fired and rehired me on the same day.

 That day, I decided to open up my own freelance business on the side, so I could bring in extra income and have some stability in case I was let go again.

 When did you decide to make freelance work your sole focus?